Iwan2264/projectmovie/README.md

 ProjectMovie is a Flutter application designed to help users discover and explore movies.
 This project serves as a foundation for building feature-rich movie apps using Flutter.

 > **Note:** If you are using a Jio network, the TMDB API may not work and movies may not load.
-Please use a VPN to access the app.
+Please use a VPN / DNS 1.1.1.1 / one.one one.one / 8.8.8.8 / dns.google to access the app.
 A proxy server will be added in the future to remove the need for a VPN.

 ## Features
 - Browse popular and trending movies